vmorishima/cs-crash-course/README.md

 For our account class, we should test all public operations with expected and boundary data.
 We should also check to see that the class invariant is maintained at all times.
 For example, what happens if we try to withdraw an amount greater than the current balance?

-# 2. Abstract Data Types and Classes
+# 2. Data Abstraction and Classes
 An **abstract data type** is a user-defined data type that is implemented in such a way that the data is hidden behind a public set of operations on that data.

 The notion of *information hiding* is extremely common--most gadgets we interact with have well-designed interfaces that hide the inner workings of the object.
 For example, the buttons on the outside of a cell phone provide the user with all the operations necessary to use the phone effectively.
 Most cell phone users probably have no idea about the inner workings of the phone.
 The point is good design--it is not necessary for anyone to understand exactly how it works in order to use it.
 The data types we define should operate on the same principle: they should provide an easy to user interface that hides the inner workings.